-Working with models is a great way to experiment with photos that you couldn’t take on your own, and it often leads to even better photos as you have someone to bounce ideas off.
+Working with models is a great way to experiment with photos that you couldn’t take on your own.
+It often leads to even better photos as you have someone to bounce ideas off.

 Before the Shoot

-This step is especially important if they’re a friend of yours – if it’s a swimsuit shoot you’re doing, that’s the sort of thing they’re going to want to know beforehand.
-If you’ve hired a professional, all this information will be laid out for them when you’re hiring them, but I always like to go through it one more time to make sure they’re comfortable.
+This step is especially important if they’re a friend of yours – if it’s a swimsuit shoot, they’re going to want to know that beforehand.
+For a professional model, this kind of information will be laid out when you’re hiring them but I always like to go through it one more time to make sure they’re comfortable.

-Date and time of shoot
+- Date and time of the shoot

-The sort of photo’s you’re going to be taking
+- The sort of photo’s you’re going to be taking

-Who’s supplying the clothing and make up
+- Who’s supplying the clothing and make up

 During the Shoot